Click on any of the frequently asked questions below to reveal the answer.

 - Development of Hepatitis C Treatment Program

 - Internal quality metric development

-- Precepting students at UW skills lab, topic discussions, project development
+- Precepting students at The University of Washington School of Pharmacy (UW SOP) skills lab, topic discussions, project development

-- Journal club CE credentialing for staff, coordination of events
+- Journal club CE credentialing for staff, including coordination of events

 - Tobacco Cessation Program development

 - Incorporating spirometry and asthma/COPD assessment into community pharmacy practice